Should You Consider A HELOC On Your Investment Property?

-Taking out a HELOC on an investment property is considered much riskier than taking out a HELOC on your primary home.
-Most lenders prefer to offer lending products where there is a high likelihood the borrower will repay the loan.
-For that reason, many lenders don’t offer these types of loans, including Rocket Mortgage®.
+Most lenders prefer to offer lending products where there’s a high likelihood the borrower will repay the loan.
+For that reason, many lenders – including Rocket Mortgage – don’t offer these types of loans.

 It’s Tough To Qualify

-If you find a reputable lender that offers HELOCs on investment properties, they likely have stringent approval requirements.
+If you find a reputable lender that offers HELOCs on investment properties, that lender likely has stringent approval requirements.
 So, if you’re hoping to secure a HELOC because you’re facing financial difficulties, it’s unlikely that you’ll qualify for a HELOC on your rental property.

-Here are the requirements you’ll need to meet to be considered:
+Here are the requirements you’ll need to meet:

 - An excellent credit score (720 or higher)